Pattern hair loss: Diagnosis

 The diagnosis of androgenic alopecia can be usually established based on clinical presentation in men.
 In women, the diagnosis usually requires more complex diagnostic evaluation.
 Further evaluation of the differential requires exclusion of other causes of hair loss, and assessing for the typical progressive hair loss pattern of androgenic alopecia.
 Trichoscopy can be used for further evaluation.
 Biopsy may be needed to exclude other causes of hair loss, and histology would demonstrate perifollicular fibrosis.
 The Hamilton–Norwood scale has been developed to grade androgenic alopecia in males by severity.

 Treatment

+Combination therapy

+Combinations of finasteride, minoxidil and ketoconazole are more effective than individual use.

+Combination therapy of LLLT or microneedling with finasteride or minoxidil demonstrated substantive increases in hair count.

 Androgen-dependent

 Finasteride is a medication of the 5α-reductase inhibitors (5-ARIs) class.
 By inhibiting type II 5-AR, finasteride prevents the conversion of testosterone to dihydrotestosterone in various tissues including the scalp.
 Increased hair on the scalp can be seen within three months of starting finasteride treatment and longer-term studies have demonstrated increased hair on the scalp at 24 and 48 months with continued use.
 Treatment with finasteride more effectively treats male-pattern hair loss at the crown than male-pattern hair loss at the front of the head and temples.

 Dutasteride is a medication in the same class as finasteride but inhibits both type I and type II 5-alpha reductase.
 Dutasteride is approved for the treatment of male-pattern hair loss in Korea and Japan, but not in the United States.
 However, it is commonly used off-label to treat male-pattern hair loss.